Huanyingcraft21/AuthMe-Web-Portal/README.md

 ## 📖 English Description

-**MeteorMCS Account Manager** is a lightweight, secure Web User Center designed for Minecraft servers.
+**AuthMe Web Portal** is a lightweight, secure Web User Center designed for Minecraft servers.
 It allows players to register accounts via a web interface, reset passwords via email, and provides a powerful admin dashboard for server owners.

 This project is built to integrate seamlessly with the [AuthMeReloaded](https://github.com/AuthMe/AuthMeReloaded) plugin using MySQL.